speech2srt/speech-detect/README.md

 # The RMS curve can be used for audio visualization, energy analysis, or as input for other audio processing tasks
 ```

+## RMS Energy Design Principles

+`speech-detect` always emits an RMS energy curve together with VAD results.
+The feature is designed to stay lightweight while providing meaningful downstream insight:

+- **Always-on streaming measurement**: RMS is computed chunk by chunk using a sliding, normalized window, so memory usage stays constant even for multi-hour recordings.
+- **Decoupled smoothing vs. resolution**: `rms_frame_size_ms` controls the convolution window (how aggressively noise is smoothed), while `rms_output_interval_ms` controls the sampling density.
+Allowing the interval to be smaller than the window lets you plot dense, smooth curves without losing smoothing benefits.
+- **Deterministic timeline**: Both parameters are expressed in milliseconds and map directly to timestamps in the returned `rms_curve`, making it trivial to align energy data with speech segments, captions, or UI waveforms.
+- **Downstream flexibility**: The curve can drive silence gating, highlight low-energy pauses, or simply power visual meters.
+Because it is always returned, callers can adopt it opportunistically without extra processing steps.

 ## API Reference

 ### SpeechDetector